team-aie/docs/design-overview-and-proposal.md

   - `MicrophonePlugin.create({}),`
     - Add the microphone plugin to the existing wavesurfer instance’s plugin array
   - In the useEffect on [filePath, prevState, state]
-    - Add audioInputDeviceId to the dependencies to run the useEffect on
+    - Add `audioInputDeviceId` to the dependencies to run the useEffect on
     - Add `waveSurfer.microphone.pause();` in the not recording if before you read from the .wav file to make sure that the live visualizations are stopped and the instance is ready for the static visualizations
     - Add an else if for when the application is in a recording state
-      - If the mic plugin is not active, call the acquireAudioInputStream to get the media stream object to pass into wavesurfer.microphone.gotStream which initializes the mic with the promised media stream
+      - If the mic plugin is not active, call the `acquireAudioInputStream` to get the media stream object to pass into `wavesurfer.microphone.gotStream` which initializes the mic with the promised media stream
       - Else just call `waveSurfer.microphone.play();`

 Design Detail:
 - Use the waveform.js microphone plugin to do the live waveform.
-- Most of the edit would be in renderer\components\recording-page\recording-visualization.tsx
+- Most of the edit would be in `renderer\components\recording-page\recording-visualization.tsx`

 ### Design Plan for Rendering Static Visualizations
 Method Used:
 - waveform.js

 Related Existing Code:
-- In recording-page/recording-visualization.tsx:
+- In `recording-page/recording-visualization.tsx`:
   - Add a FileMonitor item and have it watch when files are added, unlinked, and changed to the project folder
-  - Subscribe to that filemonitor item’s getSubject() function
+  - Subscribe to that filemonitor item’s `getSubject()` function
     - Limit the events to ones that deal with just the current recitem’s wav file
     - On unlink empty the visualizations
     - On add reload the visualizations with the new file